aclaycode/serverless-image-processing-pipeline/README.md

    The converted `.png` file is compressed using Sharp's compression level of 9 setting to reduce file size without losing image quality, with a slight increase in processing time as a tradeoff.

 3. **Output Handling and Public Access**
-   The converted `.png` image is saved to an **output S3 bucket** and marked with public-read access.
+   The converted `.png` image is saved to an **output S3 bucket**, and an **object-level ACL** is applied with `public-read` permission.
+This grants anyone on the internet the ability to view the file without credentials.
 The frontend constructs and displays the expected public URL for each file, enabling preview and download.

 4. **Frontend Hosting and Global Delivery**
    The React frontend is deployed as static assets in an **S3 bucket**, and distributed worldwide using Cloudfront for low-latency access.